Open in ChatGPT

 401 user_not_found The user account associated with the key was not found

-402 payment_required Free tier exhausted and no payment method on file
+402 payment_required Free tier limit reached for this endpoint and no payment method on file

 403 account_blocked Account blocked due to payment failure